 “As he did to me,” Mirium whispered, and she clung to Keelath, too.

 “Who did what?”
 Alelsa was back.
-Tyrric felt terrible just looking at her.
-Her normally sleek hair was bushy, strands bent and flying every direction, and though she had changed into a new gown recently, evidenced by the neat folds in the sleeves and collar, her eyes were red from crying and lack of sleep.
+Tyrric felt terrible looking at her.
+Her normally sleek hair was bushy and bent, and though she had changed into a new gown recently, evidenced by the neat folds in the sleeves and collar, her eyes were red from crying and lack of sleep.

 Keelath released Tyrric into her arms, and she seized his head first thing, looking into his eyes searchingly.

-“Tyrric Sunwalker…is it you?
-Or am I speaking to another… a coward and fool?”
+“Tyrric Sunwalker… is it you?
+Or am I speaking to another l-lump of vegetable?”

 “Tyrric!”
 Alelsa shook him viciously, rousing a cry of protest from Mirium.
-A large hand — Keelath’s — gripped Tyrric’s shoulder and held him steady.
+A large hand — Keelath’s — gripped his shoulder and held him steady.

-“I should like to sit up in the parlor, please,” Tyrric managed, and it wasn’t a lie.
+“I should like to sit up in the parlor, please,” Tyrric said, and it wasn’t a lie.

 “Of course you would,” said Alelsa, her voice gravelly.
 Between the three of them, he was lifted to his feet.
-He stumbled sideways as they began to walk, relieved for their help, but he was also ashamed.
+He stumbled sideways as they began to walk from weakness, but he was also ashamed.
 A shame so deep…

 He must have blacked out along the way, slipping into the space with the tree and the sun reflexively.